rust-lang/book/src/ch13-02-iterators.md

 getting the first `None` value will still return `None`, but the internal `count` field will continue to be incremented by one each time.
-If we call `next` as many times as the maximum value a `u32` value can hold, `count` will oveflow (which will `panic!` in debug mode and wrap in release mode).
+If we call `next` as many times as the maximum value a `u32` value can hold, `count` will overflow (which will `panic!` in debug mode and wrap in release mode).
 Other iterator implementations choose to start iterating again.
 If you need to be sure to have an iterator that will always return `None` on subsequent calls to the `next` method after the first `None` value is returned, you can use the